Friend-Based Ranking: Rankings using only friend-based comparisons

 The comparison network $h$ is the set of bilateral comparisons that the planner can guarantee by excluding self-comparisons.
 The planner complements the comparisons contained in $h$ by taking their transitive closure.

 We say that a mechanism \textit{supports} the comparison network $h$ if and only if the social planner's ranking coincides with the comparisons in $h$.
+Formally, let $T^i_h$ be the restriction of $T^i$ to pairs $(j,k)$ which are connected in $h$.
+A direct mechanism associating to every ${\bf T}_h$ a complete ranking $\rho$ supports $h$ if and only if it satisfies ex-post incentive compatibility and ex-post efficiency for any pair $(i,j)$ in $h$.
+Notice that in particular that the mechanism discards all information about pairs which do not belong to $h$ and faces no constraint in the ranking of these pairs.

-If the conditions of Theorem \ref{theocomp} hold, the comparison network $h$ is the complete network.
-When the conditions fail, we characterize network architectures for which there exists an ex-post efficient and incentive-compatible mechanism supporting the comparison network $h$.
+Clearly, the empty network is always supported by any mechanism.
+If the conditions of Theorem \ref{theocomp} hold, there exists a mechanism supporting the complete network.
+When the conditions fail, our objective is to construct the maximal number of bilateral comparisons, namely to identify maximal comparison networks which can be supported by some mechanism.

+Consider as an example of a social network $g$ the four-individual line of Figure \ref{figline}.
+The comparison network $h$ associated to $g$ consists of the two linked pairs $(1,3)$ and $(2,4)$.
+A mechanism supporting $h$ only uses $2$'s ranking of $1$ and $3$ and $3$'s ranking of $1$ and $4$.
+It must satisfy ex-post incentive compatibility and ex-post efficiency over the pairs $(1,3)$ and $(2,4)$.
+All other bilateral rankings are unconstrained and can be chosen arbitrarily.
+Consider the mechanism which follows $2$'s ranking between $1$ and $3$, $3$'s ranking between $1$ and $2$ and always ranks $1$ and $3$ above $2$ and $4$.
+This mechanism supports $h$ as individuals $2$ and $3$ cannot change their ranks by their announcement, and the mechanism follows the ranking prescribed by $2$ and $3$ over the pairs $(1,3)$ and $(2,4)$.